1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Youth-focused nonprofits in AES Ohio's 24-county service area.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Youth-focused nonprofits in AES Ohio's 24-county service area.
+Confirm the full requirements in the official notice before applying.